 This Crock-Pot Greek Yogurt recipe is easy to make, so creamy, and very economical.
 The batch costs $3.63 to make 24 servings.
 That’s just 15¢ per half-cup serving!

 Greek yogurt seems to be all the rage these days.
 At first, I thought it was a fad.
-But once I began looking into it, I realized just how many health benefits Greek yogurt has to offer.
-It is a great source of calcium and probiotics just to name a couple.
+But once I began looking into it, I realized just how many health benefits Greek yogurt offers.
+It is an excellent source of calcium and probiotics, just to name a couple.

 Making this recipe in a slow cooker is such an easy recipe.
 It also tastes great, is way healthier than store-bought, and costs way less!
 Do you know how much it costs per oz of Greek Yogurt in the grocery store?
 It’s around $0.12.
 You guys, our homemade yogurt costs $0.04!

-It sounds too good to be true but I promise it isn’t.
-It really is the best Greek yogurt!
+It sounds too good to be true, but I promise it isn’t.
+It is the best Greek yogurt!